Bangarapet: Demographics

 Bangarapet is a Town Municipal Council city in the district of Kolar, Karnataka.
 The Bangarapet city is divided into 23 wards for which elections are held every 5 years.
 The Bangarapet Town Municipal Council has population of 44,849, of which 22,628 are males while 22,221 are females as per report released by Census India 2011.

 The population of children age 0-6 is 5,139, which is 11.46% of total population of Bangarapet (TMC).
 In the Bangarapet Town Municipal Council, the female sex ratio is of 982, compared to the state average of 973.
 Moreover, the child sex ratio in Bangarapet is around 946 compared to the Karnataka state average of 948.
-The literacy rate of Bangarapet is 86.69%; which is higher than state average of 75.36%.
+The literacy rate of Bangarapet is 86.69%; which is higher than the state average of 75.36%.
 In Bangarapet, the male literacy rate is around 90.58% while the female literacy rate is 82.74%.

 The Bangarapet Town Municipal Council has total administration over 10,083 houses to which it supplies basic amenities like water and sewage.
 It is also authorized to build roads within Town Municipal Council limits and impose taxes on properties coming under its jurisdiction.